 It is not possible to plan every area at the same time so some areas will be enabled before others.

 Mobile broadband is often available in areas outside the Connected Counties Programme.
-It is provided through mobile telephony network and doesn't require a landline.
+It is provided through mobile telephony network and does not require a landline.
 The strength of the connection will depend on the strength of the signal in your area.
-To see the availability visit Ofcom's mobile coverage checkers.
+To see the availability visit Ofcom's mobile coverage website.

-In areas closer to mobile masts even simpler solutions such as wireless dongles might enable residents with a reliable connections and an opportunity to connect up to 10 devices.
+In areas closer to mobile masts even simpler solutions such as wireless dongles might enable residents with a reliable connection to get online.

 However, it is worth mentioning that as with all radio-based systems, 3G and 4G services may be affected by a number of local factors, such as building materials, tree cover and weather conditions.